CallmeNavin/P6_Retail-Site-Selection-Analytics/README.md

 **A. Project Overview**

-- In this version, I will used another dataset to apply the model I trained in version 2 to predict future ROI for each site.
+- In this version, I used a new dataset to apply the best-performing model from Version 2.
+- The goal was to simulate a real deployment scenario where the input dataset does not perfectly match the training dataset schema.

 **B. Dataset Information**